Norhaven/Jolt/Tests/Jolt.Json.Tests.Resources/TestFiles/JsonTests/SchemaDocs/jsontest-properties-possible-external-method-sources.md

 undefined#/properties/possibleExternalMethodSources
 ```

 An alias list of external method names as keys and their fully qualified assembly names as values.
-Tests may be register these for use in their 'transformer' property.
+Tests may register these for use in their 'transformer' property.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                   |
 | :------------------ | :--------- | :------------- | :---------------------- | :---------------- | :-------------------- | :------------------ | :--------------------------------------------------------------------------- |